sgraden/vpc/getting-started.md

 # Getting Started with IBM Cloud Virtual Private Cloud (VPC) Beta release

 Get early access to the [IBM Cloud VPC experience](about-vpc-beta.html) by participating in our Beta trial.
-To request access, send email to [virtualprivatecloud@ibm.com](mailto:virtualprivatecloud@ibm.com) with your use case and include your IBM Cloud Account ID.
+To request access, send email to [virtualprivatecloud@ibm.com](mailto:virtualprivatecloud@ibm.com) with your use case and include your IBM Cloud Account ID and linked Infrastructure Account ID.
 Follow [these instructions](how-to-get-account.html) to get your account information.
-After you send your request, you can expect to be added to the Beta release whitelist within 2-3 days.

 ## Conditions

 By participating in this Beta release, you agree to these conditions:

-* Functionality testing only
-* Feedback required
-* Experimental use only, work cannot be migrated
-* Abide by the quotas
-* No Service Level Agreement

-The conditions are explained further in the sections that follow.

-### Functionality Testing Only

-Test the VPC functionality and provide feedback.
-Testing should be limited to functionality (no scale, performance, load, or pressure testing).
+* Limit use to functionality testing: no scale, performance, load, or pressure testing.

-### Feedback Required

-Your feedback will help us improve the offering!
-Please give us your feedback at this email address: [vpc@us.ibm.com](mailto:vpc@us.ibm.com).

-### Experimental Use Only

-Please note that this Beta release is provided for experimental purposes only.
-As features are deployed during the Beta timeframe, any or all of your work could be lost with short notice.
-At the end of the Beta trial period, the resources you've created will not be available and cannot be migrated.
+* Provide feedback so we can improve the offering.
+Send feedback to [virtualprivatecloud@ibm.com](mailto:virtualprivatecloud@ibm.com).
+* Abide by the quotas below.
+* Agree to the current limitations.
+There is no Service Level Agreement during the Beta trial and any resources created are not guaranteed to be available when the offering becomes generally available.

 ### Quotas